pschou/nifi-diode/README.md

 What are the pitfalls?

-- If the server dies, who knows for what reason, you need to get to the physical server to restore the diode. (which seems like a good risk)
+- If the server dies, who knows for what reason, you need to get to the physical server to restore the diode.
+A watchdog timer is included for this purpose, so set the timeout to an acceptable outage window size.  (overall this seems like a good risk when preventing reverse data flow)
 - It's command line, so you have to know Linux. (my manager included this, but techies should know Linux)
 - If you like burning all your data to a DVD and sneaker netting it between